Linx-ESP/auto-compress-roms/README.md

 ## More info
-It could be done so it identifies the console and executes the correct script/conversion by itself using Redump and No-Intro hashes, but that's above what I can do.
+- It could be done so it identifies the console and executes the correct script/conversion by itself using Redump and No-Intro hashes, requiring only one input folder.
+But that's above what I can do.
-Nkit seems viable via Mono on Linux, but doesn't seem to be widely use today.
+- Nkit seems viable via Mono on Linux, but doesn't seem to be widely use today.
 I'll probably not integrated it here.
+- .rvz requires Dolphin.
+Haven't be able to install it in a headless server, will check again sometime.
-[Script-Server](https://github.com/bugy/script-server) and [Unpackrr](https://github.com/Unpackerr/unpackerr) might be useful.
+- [Script-Server](https://github.com/bugy/script-server) and [Unpackrr](https://github.com/Unpackerr/unpackerr) might be useful.
-You can use Cron jobs and command aliases.
+  - [RetroNAS](https://github.com/danmons/retronas) caused me issues as I use my NAS for more, but useful for a dedicated server.
+- Might end up in a docker container or something more useful.
+For now, ansible + bash scripts go brrr...